OcraM17/EngagementGNN/README.md

 ### Running the Code

-Once the graph network has been createdm, it is possible to replicate the results of our paper, executing the following command in your terminal:
+Once the graph network has been created, it is possible to replicate the results of our paper, executing the following command in your terminal:
 ```
 python3 main.py --LOAD_CSV --EXTRACT_BERT --USE_PCA --USER_FEAT --BERT_FEAT --Model_Type 'GCN'
 ```